 The organisational structure reflects the interdisciplinary ambitions of the project and the new ways it is exploring knowledge systems, cultural formation, and historical change.
 Crossing the intellectual, geographical, and political boundaries that have emerged in modern times and in the current historiography, the project is examining the complex polities and varied cultural networks of Asia to re-vision the approach to Asian archaeology, linguistics, religious studies, and history.
 The project will place Central, South and Southeast Asia on the global historical stage, enabling meaningful comparisons to coeval trans-national formations.
 This innovative research and theorisation will have long-standing applications beyond the project in multiple historiographies and disciplines.Read more

-All work should be thematically related to the project or be a project output.
+All all deposits thematically related to the project or project outputs.